TartanLlama/tartanllama.github.io/_posts/2018-05-15-accumulate-vs-reduce.md

 ### Acknowledgements

 Thanks to Christopher Di Bella for reviewing this post and linking me to p0467r2.
-Thanks to
+Thanks to Ben Steffan, Ben Deane, and TemplateRex for discussion about commutativity.

 -----------